 Sluicing is an operational technique by which a substantial portion of the incoming sediment load is passed through the reservoir and dam before the sediment particles can settle, thereby reducing the trap efficiency of the reservoir.
 This is accomplished in most cases by operating the reservoir at a lower level during the flood season in order to maintain sufficient sediment transport capacity (turbulent and colloidal) through the reservoir.
 Higher flow velocities and higher sediment transport capacities in the water flowing through the reservoir result from operating the reservoir at these lower levels.
-The increased sediment transport capacity of the water flowing through the reservoir reduces the volume of sediment that is deposited.
-After the flood season, the pool level in the reservoir is raised to store relatively clear water.
-Effectiveness of sluicing operations depends mainly on the availability of excess runoff, on the grain size of the sediments and on reservoir morphology.
-One advantage of this approach is that deposition in the reservoir is minimized and the sediment continues to be transported downstream during the flood season when sediment is naturally discharged by the river.
+The increased sediment transport capacity of the water flowing through the reservoir is raised to store relatively clear water.
+Effectiveness of sluicing operations depends mainly on the availability of excess runoff, on the grain size of the sediment is naturally discharged by the river.
 Finer sediments are more effectively transported through the reservoir than coarse sediments.
 A drawdown and sluicing strategy may be employed at reservoirs of all sizes, but the duration of sluicing depends on the watershed size and the time scale of flood events.